Patrick-Remy/buildkit-missing-layer-repro/README.md

 `BUILDKIT_IMAGE=your/buildkit:12345-rootless`.

 ## ⚠️ Caution when modifying the Dockerfile
-In my personal experience of reproducing, when trying to delete unused stages or layers, or simplify the Dockerfile the script no more fails.
+In my personal experience of reproducing, when trying to remove any of the statements in the Dockerfile, the script no more fails.
-Sometimes also not `BUILD_PHP_TYPE=cron`, but instead `BUILD_PHP_TYPE=fpm` fails.